I-5 – Secret Creek Fish Passage Project

 Project overview

-The Washington State Department of Transportation and its contractor will remove existing fish barriers under Interstate 5 and Old Highway 99 near Stanwood and replace them with three new steel arch structures to improve fish passage.
 The new culverts will be 68-feet wide and range from 50 to 70-feet long.
-Crews will also restore about 2,000 feet of creek channel, starting west of Old Highway 99, running through the I-5 median and extending to the east side of northbound I-5.
+Crews will also restore about 2,000 feet of creek channel, starting west of Pacific Highway, running through the I-5 median and extending to the east side of northbound I-5.
 This project is estimated to open up nearly 5 miles of potential habitat, benefiting salmon, steelhead, and other aquatic and wildlife species.

-What to expect in 2025 and 2026
+What to expect in 2026

 Graphic showing temporary two-lane bypass roadway alignment on I-5 NB and SB beginning Feb.
 2025